 The first came in October 1939, shortly after the invasion of Poland.
 Hitler gave a speech to the Reichstag, calling vaguely for a conference to restore peace.
 There were no concrete terms.
 Britain and France rejected it, not because they were spoiling for war, but because Hitler had just invaded his neighbour and was still occupying it.
 The proposal amounted to ‘Let me keep what I’ve taken, and we’ll call it peace.’

 Two months after the War Cabinet crisis, Hitler made a second public speech.
 This time it was framed as an “appeal to reason”.
 Britain could keep its empire, he said, as long as it accepted German control over the continent.
 He didn’t mention Poland, Czechoslovakia, or the future of Europe’s other states.
-The offer was less about peace and more an ultimatum… accept German dominance, or face destruction.
+The offer was less about peace and more an ultimatum: accept German dominance, or face destruction.
 Churchill threw it back in his face.
 So did the BBC.
 The British press called it what it was, a threat disguised as magnanimity, timed just before the planned invasion of Britain.

+The strangest so-called peace gesture came a year later, in May 1941.
 Rudolf Hess, Hitler’s deputy, flew solo to Scotland in a Messerschmitt.
 He claimed to be on a secret mission to contact a supposed anti-Churchill faction in the British elite.
 The government arrested him immediately.
 His proposals, if they were ever formally made, were ignored.
 Hitler disavowed the flight.
 No one on either side took it seriously.
 Hess was detained for the rest of the war.

 The common thread is always the same.
 Every so-called offer rested on Britain accepting a Nazi Europe in exchange for being left alone.
 For Churchill and the War Cabinet, that wasn’t a deal.
 It was surrender by another name.

 Even if some of these proposals were made with real intent, and that’s far from clear, they lacked one essential element.
 Trust.
 Hitler had already broken multiple treaties.
 He had lied to every country he dealt with.
 Every guarantee he made had been reversed the moment it suited him.
 By 1940, any offer of peace from Hitler was treated with the same credibility as a forged banknote.
+That wasn’t paranoia.
+It was policy based on experience.

-Analysis of Nazi "Peace Feelers"
+Analysis of Nazi ‘Peace Feelers’

 Revisionism vs Reversal

 Not all historical revisionism is a problem.
-In fact, it’s necessary.
-Good historians revise the past constantly.
-They revisit old evidence, dig up new documents, challenge assumptions, and change the narrative when the facts demand it.
-That’s how history works.
+In fact, it can be necessary.
+Good historians revisit evidence, and change their account when the facts demand it.
 The point is not to preserve consensus.
-The point is to test it.
+The point is to test claims against the record.
+But what we’re dealing with here isn’t that.

 The Churchill-as-warmonger theory isn’t asking better questions.
 It’s turning the picture upside down.
 Churchill becomes the aggressor.
 Hitler the statesman.
 The Allies the real criminals.
 The Nazis, just misunderstood nationalists.

+This functions as historical negationism rather than legitimate academic revision.
 It works by sleight of hand.
 Isolate one part of a figure’s record, strip it of context, then use it to relabel them entirely.
 Churchill’s early support for British imperial wars becomes evidence that he loved war in general.
 His speeches rallying Britain to resist Hitler are reframed as belligerent provocation.
 His refusal to trust Hitler, after a decade of broken treaties, is presented as paranoia.

 While Hitler’s long, documented pattern of conquest is reclassified as reactive, his speeches offering ‘peace’ made under threat of invasion are taken at face value, even when surrounded by warnings, ultimatums, or denunciations of Jews and Bolsheviks.
 The fact that he repeatedly violated every agreement he signed is treated as irrelevant.
+That’s the logic of reversal.
+Ignore what the documents actually say.
+Pull events out of sequence.
+Assume sincerity from the regime that staged the Gleiwitz incident and invaded Poland while denying it was happening.

 It’s not new, and it’s not accidental.
 Reversal narratives don’t usually come from neutral scholars trying to get the history right.
 They come from people with an agenda, sometimes political, sometimes ideological, sometimes personal.
 But the move is always the same.
 Muddy the evidence, then reassign the blame, hoping no one checks the timeline.